-&lt;sup>6 In January 2020, DOF published State and County Population Projections.
+6 In January 2020, DOF published State and County Population Projections.
 These have not been rebenchmarked to the 2020 Census.

 The first step toward translating the county demographic projections into forecasted housing was to subtract the group quarters population from the total population.
 (For an explanation of Group Quarters, see Attachment 4.)
-Staff calculated a set of group quarters rates by dividing the group quarters population in each age, sex, race and ethnic category as provided by the 2010 Census by the total 2010 age, sex, race and ethnic population in each county.
-The team then updated these 2010 rates to reflect 2020 population and group quarters population estimates from the Department of Finance.
-In order to estimate the group quarters population in each county, staff multiplied the group quarters rates within each category by the total population in each category.
+Staff calculated a set of group quarters rates by dividing the group quarters population in each age, sex, race and ethnic category as provided by the 2010 Census7 by the total 2010 age, sex, race and ethnic population in each county.
+The team then updated these 2010 rates to reflect 2020 population and group quarters population in each county, staff multiplied the group quarters rates within each category by the total population in each category.
 This population was then removed from the total population to provide an estimate of the number of people living in households, by demographic subgroup.

 Next, to generate estimates of the total number of households in each county, staff calculated a set of head of householder rates.
 These also are frequently referred to as "headship rates" or "household formation rates."
-As with the group quarters rates, these are derived from 2010 Census data.
-To generate the head of householder rates, staff divided the 2010 estimates of the number of individuals within each age, race and ethnic category who were reported to be the head of a household by the total number of individuals within each age, race, and ethnic population category less the group quarters population.
-By multiplying the base-year household population estimates for each category by the head of householder rates, staff derived a new set of head of household estimates, which were controlled to published data from the California Department of Finance.
-Note that for each head of household there is, by definition, one household.
-Thus, by adding up all of the head of householders, the staff was able to generate estimates of the total number of households within each county.
-10
+As with the group quarters rates, these are derived from 2010 Census data.8 To generate the head of householder rates, staff divided the 2010 estimates of the number of individuals within each age, race and ethnic category who were reported to be the head of a household by the total number of individuals within each age, race, and ethnic population category less the group quarters population.9 By multiplying the base-year household population estimates for each category by the head of householder rates, staff derived a new set of head of household estimates, which were controlled to published data from the California Department of Finance.
+Note that for each head of householders, the staff was able to generate estimates of the total number of households within each of household.
+Thus, by adding up all of the head of householders, the staff was able to generate estimates of the total number of households within each county.10